FadelMamar/3dcp.fyi/README.md

 - [x] links to third party services are provided
 - [ ] community detection is applied to identify clusters of related works (upcoming feature)

+> [!CAUTION]
+> The graphs of the last publication are knowingly missing, as the project has now reached a size where Github is no longer a suitable solution.
+We are currently looking for better approaches to display the temporal and spatial data of the graph network and the articles better, faster and more interactively.
+Stay tuned!

 ## Publication

 If our database has been helpful to you, please consider citing our work!